Phan Xích Long

-Phan Xích Long, also known as Hồng Long, born Phan Phát Sanh (1893–1916), was a 20th-century Vietnamese mystic and geomancer who raised an unsuccessful uprising against French rule in Cochinchina from 1913 to 1916.
+Phan Xích Long, also known as Hồng Long, born Phan Phát Sanh (1 January 1893 – 22 February 1916), was a Vietnamese mystic and geomancer who raised an unsuccessful uprising against French rule in Cochinchina from 1913 to 1916.
 He attempted to exploit religion as a cover for his own political ambitions, having started his own ostensibly religious organisation.
 Claiming to be a descendant of Emperor Hàm Nghi, Long staged a ceremony to crown himself as the emperor of Vietnam, before trying to seize power in 1913 by launching an armed uprising against the colonial rule of French Indochina.
 His supporters launched an attack on Saigon in March 1913, drinking potions that purportedly made them invisible and planting bombs at several locations.
 The insurrection against the French colonial administration failed when none of the bombs detonated and the supposedly invisible supporters were apprehended.

 The French authorities imprisoned Long and many of his supporters, who openly admitted their aim of overthrowing French authorities at the trial.
 During the 1916 Cochinchina uprisings against French rule, many of Long's supporters attempted to break him out of jail.
 The French easily repelled the attack on the jail, decimating Long's movement.
 Following the attempted breakout, Long and his key supporters were put to death.
 Many of the remnants of his support base went on to join what later became the Cao Đài, a major religious sect in Vietnam.